usnistgov/WIPP/deployment/wipp-complete-single-node/README.md

 ```
 multipass exec wipp -- /snap/bin/microk8s.config
 ```
-Copy the output of the command to `kubeconfig` file.
+Copy the output of the command to `kubeconfig` file in the current directory.

 6. Find the IP of Multipass VM:
 ```